Microbiology B.S.

 To declare a double major program, a student must obtain an academic plan showing that they are able to complete both degrees within the maximum number of quarters of enrollment available at UC Santa Cruz.
 Therefore, the steps for a student to pursue microbiology as a second major are as follows:

-2. Make an appointment with the microbiology major advisor and send the link to your signed academic planning form to microadvising@ucsc.edu.
+2. Student must make an appointment with the microbiology major advisor and send the link to their initial major academic plan to microadvising@ucsc.edu.

-3. The microbiology major advisor will review your major academic plan and will add the microbiology major courses to your plan, as necessary, and if it is viable to do so per double unit counting, enrollment limitations, and time-to-degree guidelines.
+3. The microbiology major advisor will review your major academic plan and will add the microbiology major courses the initial major academic plan, as necessary and if it is viable to do so per double unit counting, enrollment limitations, and time-to-degree guidelines.

-4. The microbiology major advisor will discuss the double major plan with you during your appointment.
-If the plan is viable, it will be approved and signed by both yourself and the microbiology major advisor.
+4. The microbiology major advisor will discuss the double major plan with the student during their scheduled appointment.
+If the plan is viable, it will be approved and signed by both the student and the second major advisor.

-5. Once you have an approved and viable double major plan, petition to declare microbiology as a second major using the Petition for Major/Minor form in MyUCSC.
+5. Once the student has an approved and viable double major plan and qualifies for the major, the student must petition to declare chemistry as a second major using the Petition for Major/Minor form in MyUCSC.

 Study Abroad